 People use Deming’s Plan-Do-Check-Adjust (P-D-C-A) pattern with short work cycles and fast feedback loops.

-Encouraging people to work with each other to accumulate experiences in areas other than their specialty.
+Encouraging people to work with each other to accumulate experiences in areas other than their speciality.

 Instead of directing work, the emphasis for leaders is reinforcing the checkpoints in P-D-C-A to prevent instability, ambiguity, and tension from turning into chaos.